KubeRocketCI/docs/versioned_docs/version-3.13/use-cases/cd-autotests-run-with-env-variables.md

       tekton.dev/platforms: "linux/amd64,linux/s390x,linux/ppc64le"
   spec:
     description: >-
-      This task runs autotests for a specified stage using either Maven or Gradle based on the provided configuration, extracting and executing the relevant commands from a `run.json` file.
+      This task runs autotests for a specified Environment using either Maven or Gradle based on the provided configuration, extracting and executing the relevant commands from a `run.json` file.
     workspaces:
       - name: source
         description: A workspace that contains the repository.
     params:
-      - name: cd-pipeline-name
+      - name: DEPLOYMENT_FLOW
         type: string
-      - name: stage-name
+      - name: ENVIRONMENT
         type: string
       - name: base-image
         type: string